nirumand/takeaway/README.md

 Each service is located in its own folder.
 The employee-service is responsible for creating, updating, deleting and retrieving an employee resource.
 The employees are also persisted in a postgres database.
 The employee-service publishes an event for each of the create, update and delete operations.

 The event-service is responsible for persisting the events in a database.
-In addition the events, can be retrieved from the event-service as a list of events.
+In addition, the events can be retrieved from the event-service as a list of events.

-Both services offer the resources as REST API endpoints.
-The detail explanation of the services are located in the respective service folder.
+Both services offer the resources on REST API endpoints.
+The detailed explanation of the services are located in the respective service folder.

 The Kafka is used as the message broker and can be run in a docker container.
 For each microservice, there exists a postgres database instance as a docker container

 ## Recommendations (not implemented)
 Followings are couple of recommendations for extending this code challenge.
 Due to lack of time, they are not implemented on this task:

-- Use of Keycloak for authentication
+- Use of Keycloak for authentication.
 - Use of Flyway for database source code versioning.
-- Use of spring-cloud-config for centralized management
+- Use of spring-cloud-config for configuration management.
 - Use of a parent pom to have the same version of libraries for all the services.
 - Use of arc42 for documentation alongside the code.
 Therefore, the documentation is versioned properly with the code.

 ## Running
 The are various ways to run this project.
 Following is the simplest and requires: